Michaelgathara/autodoc/README.md

 - Rate limiting may occur depending on your OpenRouter plan.
 - Very large files may take longer to process as the extension analyzes document symbols.
+- Sometimes it just doesn't work and requires you continue changing your file